sjtrimble/angular/aio/content/getting-started/index.md

 Outputs are used to create custom events in your component.
 You create a new `EventEmitter` and store it as an `@Output()` property of the component.
 This newly created `EventEmitter` instance has a method `emit` that you call whenever your custom event has occurred, in response to some action from the template, or based on some asynchronous process.

-With inputs and outputs, you build elaborate tree structures of components that take in state, and give back events using property and event bindings.
+With inputs and outputs, you can build elaborate tree structures of components that take in state, and give back events using property and event bindings.

 Read more about these bindings in the [Template Syntax Guide](guide/template-syntax).

 ### Displaying a product preview